 Users are allowed to freely distribute the ATS-GPU-BASE library as long as they have purchased one ATS-GPU-BASE license and there is an AlazarTech PCI Express waveform digitizer present in the same computer.

-If an AlazarTech PCI Express waveform digitizer is not present in the computer, users must purchase a separate license for each computer on which ATS-GPU is installed.
+Users must purchase a separate license for each computer on which ATS-GPU is installed.